LiHaoTan/IVLEMultimediaStreamingDownload/IVLE Multimedia DL.md

-1. Install FFMpeg.
+1. Install FFmpeg.
 (See Below)
-2. Run the Javascript code below and copy the code into command line. (without the outermost double quotes)
+2. Run the Javascript code below and copy the printed FFmpeg command into command line.

 #macOS
 ```bash